mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/TppResult.lua.md

   - No Alert bonus +5e3 points
   - No reflex bonus +1e4 points

+Note: Accuracy is counted here, but not sure where the function for it is.

-Rank scoring system:
+Rank point definition:

-The Rank scoring system is stored in two arrays called e.RANK_THRESHOLD and e.RANK_BASE_SCORE
+The Rank point definition is stored in two arrays called e.RANK_THRESHOLD and e.RANK_BASE_SCORE

 e.RANK_BASE_SCORE is the base number of points needed to acquire a rank and e.RANK_THRESHOLD is the upper limit for a particular rank.